Microsoft Surface Laptop Studio review: The multi-function notebook comes of age

 Similarly, the Quadro RTX A2000 graphics may be professional, but it’s not hugely potent, delivering 42.48 in SPECviewperf 2020 v1.0’s 3dsmax-07, although 148.31 in maya-06 is commendable.
 The score of 89.39 in solidworks-05 is also mediocre, but other CAD software shows why you would opt for Quadro rather than GeForce graphics, with 50.05 in catia-06, 70.55 in creo-03 and 148.31 in snx-04 all beating more powerful consumer GPUs.
 The snx-04 result shows that this will be a much better system for Siemens NX than any notebook with GeForce graphics.

-In other words, while this notebook has plenty of performance for everyday applications, and enough for modest design and creative 3D use, it won’t be able to replace a more meaty notebook.
+In other words, while this notebook has plenty of performance for everyday applications, and enough for programming and coding, modest design and creative 3D use, it won’t be able to replace a more meaty notebook.
 You could do some photo or video editing or CAD work, but you’ll want to switch back to a more powerful system when not on the move.

 Microsoft Surface Laptop Studio review: Battery life